ocaml/platform-blog/opam-build.md

 ### Planned extensions

-This is still in beta: there may still be a few rough edges, please experiment and give feedback!
+This is still in beta: there are still rough edges, please experiment and give feedback!
+It is still possible that the command syntax and semantics change significantly before release.

 Another use-case that we are striving to improve is sharing of development setups (share sets of pinned packages, depend on specific remotes or git hashes,